krishanthisera/istio-certman-poc/README.md

 1. Terraform
 2. AWS Account

-# How to run -- Deployment
+# How to run -- ISTIO Deployment
 1. Clone the repo
 `git clone https://github.com/krishanthisera/istio-certman-poc.git`
 2. cd into the terraform directory and execute terraform plan